aditya-munjale/Backend/README.md

 # Creating Server using http

 # Routing

 # Creating Server using express

 - npm i express
 - require
 - express: it's like a Tool box. storing all tools in app

 # Rendering HTML using express

 - setup view engine
 - ejs

+# Middlewares

+- Middleware means Any request before going to router it should go through the function

+- Three Types of Middlewares
+  - Built-in
+  - Custome
+  - Third-party